gowenrw/ceres_awx/README.md

 ### ansible.cfg Inventory File

-The following config looks for a local file named ```ceres.inventory``` that contains the Ansible inventory information.
+The following config looks for a local file named ```ceres.inventory.yml``` that contains the Ansible inventory information.
 ```
-inventory = ./ceres.inventory
+inventory = ./ceres.inventory.yml
 ```

 This prevents you from needing to pass the ```-i <filename>``` command line option.